 We believe in working with our clients to make accountancy services easy.
 Get year-end accounts, CT600 corporation tax, payroll, bookkeeping and management accounts made easy.

-Last week, Rishi Sunak set out a £15bn emergency package of measures to help support households struggling with the rising cost of living after major concerns were raised surrounding rising energy costs, with annual bills set to rise by another £800 in the autumn.
+Last year, Rishi Sunak set out a £15bn emergency package of measures to help support households struggling with the rising cost of living after major concerns were raised surrounding rising energy costs.

 Funded by a temporary windfall tax, Sunak stated that the emergency package would

-The measures outlined in the press are as follows:
+The measures outlined by Rishi Sunak are as follows:

 Although these measures will not combat the cost of living crisis completely, it is hoped that they will bring some light relief to families up and down the country.
 After all, we are experiencing the worst decline in living standards since the Industrial Revolution as the price of energy, food and fuel continue to soar at a rapid pace.